jjfcode/Bills_tracker/README.md

 **Example Categories:**
 - Utilities, Subscriptions, Loans, Insurance, Credit Cards, Rent/Mortgage, Entertainment, Transportation, Healthcare, Education, Business, Other

+### Payment Methods

+- **Assign Payment Methods**: When adding or editing a bill, select a payment method (auto-pay, manual, credit card, bank transfer, check, cash, PayPal, Venmo, Zelle, Apple Pay, Google Pay, other)
+- **View by Payment Method**: Use the "Payment Methods" menu to view bills grouped by payment method
+- **Sort by Payment Method**: Sort bills A-Z or Z-A by payment method from the sort menu or Payment Methods menu
+- **Search by Payment Method**: Find all bills using a specific payment method
+- **Payment Method Statistics**: See totals, paid/unpaid/overdue counts, and percentages for each payment method
+- **Payment Method Summary**: Quick overview of all payment methods and their descriptions
+- **Auto-Migration**: Existing bills are automatically assigned a default payment method ("manual") if missing

+**Menu Integration:**
+- Main menu option: "Payment Methods" (view, sort, search, stats)
+- Payment method selection is part of bill creation and editing
+- All bill views and exports now display payment method information

+**Example Payment Methods:**
+- Auto-Pay, Manual, Credit Card, Bank Transfer, Check, Cash, PayPal, Venmo, Zelle, Apple Pay, Google Pay, Other

 ## 📂 File Structure